manudev97/mpc-zk-rps/README.md

 {"player1": 2, "player2": 1}
 ```

-> Make sure you are located in the /rps_js path
+> Make sure you are located in the /rps_js path.
 ```bash
 nano input.json # add signal input values node generate_witness.js rps.wasm input.json witness.wtns # show log() if they exist
 snarkjs wtns export json witness.wtns witness.json # better reading of witness
 ```

-For the circuit input signals in the file `input.json` the following witness is satisfied
+For the circuit input signals in the file `input.json` the following witness is satisfied.
 ```js
 [
  "1",